jmera/devenv/README.md

 After your are done with development, detach with `<ctrl+p>,<ctrl+q>`. `<ctrl+c>` will stop the container completely.

 # Working with an existing docker-compose.yml
 If you have an existing Docker project you can easily expose a subdirectory of your workspace so your application can consume it.
-After you've cloned your project in the devenv container, create a docker-compose.override.yml to expose it.
+Create a docker-compose.override.yml to expose the volume your app will consume.
 ```yml
 version: "3.7"
 services: